TBD54566975/developer.tbd.website/docs/web5/learn/protocols.md

 Once you’ve installed that protocol to your app, you’re ready to communicate using the schema and permissions it defines.

 Building on our social media example, let’s say that you wanted to post a message to your friend Alice.
-First, ensure that she also has the `social-media` protocol installed on her DWN.
-Then, you can write to her DWN via the `social-media` protocol using:
+First, ensure that she also has the `http://social-media.xyz` protocol installed on her DWN.
+Then, you can write to her DWN via the `http://social-media.xyz` protocol using:

 ```js
 const { record, status: createStatus } =